Things To Do

 Broadway at the Beach

-Broadway at the Beach is one of Myrtle Beach’s top spots to visit and you don’t have to spend a fortune to have a good time.
-There are plenty of great places to pose for pictures, play areas for the little ones and plenty of window shopping opportunities.
-During the summer months they host free fireworks shows and nightly entertainment with magicians, your favorite characters and live concerts.
-Hungry?
-Stop by Pepper Palace and the Fudgery for free samples!
+Broadway at the Beach is one of Myrtle Beach’s top spots to visit, and you don’t have to spend a fortune to have a good time.
+There are great places to pose for pictures, play areas for the little ones and plenty of window shopping opportunities.
+During the summer months they host free fireworks shows and nightly entertainment during their Great American Summer Nights event.
+Enjoy live music, stilt walkers, character appearances and more for free!
+New in 2022 is the Illumination Park, a free immersive art experience across from the new Hangout restaurant at Broadway.

 Tour around the walkways at Barefoot Landing and you might be lucky enough to spot a gator!
 The complex is home to great shops like The Christmas Mouse and The Olive Shoppe.
-Stop at House of Blues and check out The Deck for a fun free concert in an outdoor setting.
 Barefoot Landing has fun entertainers every night throughout the summer as well as fireworks shows.
 Other fun events throughout the year include free trick-or-treating, fundraisers and car shows.

 Myrtle Beach Boardwalk

 The Myrtle Beach Boardwalk is perfect for taking an evening stroll with the cool ocean breezes blowing in your hair.
-In the summer months, don’t miss the live action of their street fairs.
-Jugglers, kid’s carnivals and live music provide entertainment during Ocean Boulevard’s Hot Summer Nights!
+In the summer months, don’t miss the free live entertainment at Plyler Park, featuring various bands throughout the year.
 The off-season gives way to less crowds and makes for a more relaxing walk down the boardwalk.
 The Boardwalk is also home to great events centered around Halloween and Christmas.

 The Market Common

 The Market Common is known as a walking community.
 Try out some of the games on the light-up contraptions for some friendly (and free) competition among family members.
-Take a walk through the shopping area and you may get lucky with free samples from Williams-Sonoma.
-Free events can be found on any given weekend in the parks including carriage rides, concerts on the green, holiday-themed events and more.
+Window shopping is a fun and free activity to pass the time.
+The Market Common also hosts many free events and festivals throughout the year, including arts & crafts events, Halloween trick-or-treating, Christmas carriage rides, and Santa photos.

 Myrtle Beach Art Museum